How to Reduce Financial Stress | 9 Actionable ways

 Communicate with Creditors

-When you’re experiencing financial hardship, speaking directly with your creditors can help relieve some stress of debt obligations.
+When you’re experiencing financial stress and hardship, speaking directly with your creditors can help relieve some stress of debt obligations.

 Contact each creditor – credit card companies, medical providers, banks, etc. Explain your current situation and desire to pay, but inability to pay the full amount currently owed each month.